grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/on--event--.md

 ### Returns

-The returned promise will be resolved when the [Browser](/javascript-api/k6-experimental/browser/browser-module/) disconnects from the browser application.
+The returned promise will be resolved when the [browser module](/javascript-api/k6-experimental/browser) disconnects from the browser application.
 Possible reasons for this might be happening as follows:

 * Closed or crashed browser application.
-* Calling of the [browser.close()](/javascript-api/k6-experimental/browser/browser-module/close) method.
+* Calling of the [browser.close()](/javascript-api/k6-experimental/browser/close) method.

 | Type    | Description                                                                     |
 | ------- | ------------------------------------------------------------------------------- |